mikeshardmind/SinbadCogs/README.md

 I was supporting these cogs more thoroughly before, going forward, I'll be providing some support, but new features are unlikely.

-If you find a bug or security issue, feel free to reach out, new features aren't being added.
+If you find a bug or security issue, feel free to reach out.

-I will not be removing the cogs here, people are still using them and I see no good reason to do so.

 ## Whats here?